 1. Something exists.

 Anyone who denies that something exists has to exist in order to deny the proposition.
-That makes this truth something I refer to as an axiom--a truth that holds no matter what else is true, and one that no one can deny without appealing to it and thus proving it in the process.
+That makes this truth of one's own conscious existence something I refer to as an axiom--a truth that holds no matter what else is true, and one that no one can deny without appealing to it and thus proving it in the process.
 This also makes the truth of the claim self-evident.
-By this I mean that since no one can refuse it apart from the contradiction of relying on it, it is immediately evident to any being with properly-functioning cognitive faculties.
+By this I mean that since no one can refuse it apart from the contradiction of relying on it, it is immediately evident to any being that does not make assumptions.

 2. Everything that exists either had a beginning or had no beginning.

 These are the only two options; no other possibilities exist.
-Anyone who rejects this truth has abandoned reason and must therefore use logic to argue against logic, a hopeless contradictory exercise.
+Anyone who rejects this truth has abandoned reason and must therefore use logic to argue against logic, a hopeless contradictory exercise, since logic can only be true and thus underpins even the self-evident metaphysical truth that one's own consciousness exists.

 3. Everything that begins to exist has a cause; nothing can be caused by nothing.